Cloud Platform

 Sisense Cloud provides built-in audit logs for security and compliance purposes.
 More details can be found in our documentation: Sisense Audit Logs.

-Sisense is responsible for backing up your data and then restoring that data, when required, in response to various types of incidents.
-The following describes the backup and recovery practices and timelines for recovery from different incident types.
+Sisense is responsible for performing regular backups of customer data and restoring that data when required, in response to various incident scenarios.
+The following outlines Sisense’s backup and recovery practices, including retention policies, Recovery Time Objective (RTO), and Recovery Point Objective (RPO).

-Sisense performs backups of metadata and file systems according to the practices below.
-Backups are taken at midnight based on region, and before upgrades.
+Sisense performs backups of both file systems and application metadata in accordance with the following practices.
+Backups are executed at midnight (based on regional time zones) and prior to system upgrades.

 Category